 Will you ever retire?

-While some people may plan on retiring at 65, others at 55, and maybe some even dream of bowing out at 40, an Employee Benefit Research Institute study suggests dwindling confidence in the possibility of early retirement.
-More than 29% of workers report they plan to retire at 70 years or older.
+While some people may plan on retiring at 65, others at 55, and maybe some even dream of bowing out at 40, about one in four workers expects to retire at 70 or older or not at all.
+Only 14% of workers said they planned to retire before 60.3

-Debt consolidation is one strategy for lightening your load and paying off debt.
-Debt consolidation means that your various debts, such as credit card bills or loan payments, are rolled into one set regular monthly payment.
+Debt consolidation may offer another effective strategy for lightening your load and paying off debt.
+Debt consolidation means that your various debts, such as credit card bills or loan payments, can be rolled into one set regular monthly payment with a fixed interest rate.
+This might help you lower your interest costs and budget more effectively, allowing you to save more each month.

 How much can debt consolidation help?

-If you are specifically looking to reduce interest rates from credit card debt, here are three reasons why using a personal loan to consolidate debts is a smart idea:
+If you are specifically looking to reduce interest rates from credit card debt, here are three reasons why using a personal loan to consolidate debt may be a smart idea.

-- Rates on a personal loan can be lower than the interest on variable debt, so you can pay less on interest.
+- Rates on a personal loan may be lower than the interest on variable debt, so you can pay less on interest.
 That’s savings you can put toward your retirement fund.

-- You can lock in a fixed rate so that your monthly payment won’t change, while other interest rates may be on the rise.
+- You can lock in a fixed rate so that your monthly payment won’t change, while other interest rates may rise.
 Even small interest rate increases can cost you more money on variable rate debt.

 - Instead of managing multiple bills, you can plan your budget around having one set regular monthly payment and an end date for the loan.